Olivier-Berg/PPE-notes/PPE/Politics/Practice/Notes/Tutorials/5 - Social movements.md

 - **Muro, Diego (2015), "Ethnicity, Nationalism, and Social Movements"** – Discusses how ethnic and nationalist movements rely on networks for success.

 These readings will help you build a strong theoretical foundation for analyzing how **organizational structures and networks contribute to movement success or failure**.
 Do you want help synthesizing key arguments or linking these to case studies?

+---

+Tilly argues that social movements emerge out of the emergence of the modern state